jamesbornholt/homepage/content/index.md

 +++

 I’m a second-year computer science PhD student in the [PLSE][] and [Sampa][] groups at the [University of Washington][uw], advised by [Emina Torlak][emina], [Dan Grossman][djg], and [Luis Ceze][luisceze].
-We develop new formal methods and programming languages techniques, from [program synthesis frameworks][synapse] to [consistency models][ferrite], to solve systems problems.
+I develop new formal methods and programming languages techniques, from [program synthesis frameworks][synapse] to [consistency models][ferrite], to solve systems problems.

 I have a masters from UW, a bachelors from the [Australian National University][anu], and was a software engineer at [Microsoft Research][msr].